 Aram SinnreichRutgers University, Assistant Professor / MusicianDr.
 Aram Sinnreich is an Assistant Professor at Rutgers University’s School of Communication and Information, in the Department of Journalism and Media Studies.
 Sinnreich’s work focuses on the intersection of culture, law and technology, with an emphasis on subjects such as emerging media and music.
 He is the author of two books, Mashed Up (2010), and The Piracy Crusade (2013), and has written for publications including the New York Times, Billboard and Wired.
 Prior to coming to Rutgers, Sinnreich served as Director at media innovation lab OMD Ignition Factory, Managing Partner of media/tech consultancy Radar Research, Visiting Professor at NYU Steinhardt, and Senior Analyst at Jupiter Research.
 He is also a bassist and composer, and has played with groups and artists including NYC soul band Brave New Girl, LA dub-and-bass collective Dubistry, and Ari-Up, lead singer of The Slits.
 Sinnreich holds a Ph.D. in Communication from the University of Southern California, and a master’s in Journalism from Columbia University.
 Follow Aram on Twitter: @aram

-In addition to providing rigorous professional training, these added endeavors were created to furnish young artists with the intellectual capacity, career management skills and professional experience necessary to prepare them for thriving careers in the 21st century.
-In recognition of the success of its comprehensive and cutting-edge academic programming and contributions to American education, President Barack Obama presented the Oberlin Conservatory of Music with the National Medal of Arts, which Dean Stull accepted on behalf of the institution in February 2010.
+Recognizing the success of Oberlin’s innovative academic programming and contributions to American education, President Barack Obama presented the Oberlin Conservatory of Music with the National Medal of Arts, which Dean Stull accepted on behalf of the institution in February 2010.

-From 1993-2000, Stull held positions at Lawrence University’s Conservatory of Music in Appleton, Wisconsin, as a member of the brass faculty, director of conservatory admissions, and ultimately assistant dean.
+From 1993-2000, Stull held positions at Lawrence University’s Conservatory of Music in Appleton, Wisconsin, as a member of the brass faculty, director of conservatory admissions and assistant dean.
 Stull was also associate director of admissions for The Juilliard School from 1990-1993.

-Stull has been a guest speaker at numerous institutions ranging from The Juilliard School to the Interlochen Arts Academy, most recently appearing at the Business Innovation Factory and the University of North Texas’ Leadership Conference.
-He has been heard on Public Radio International’s From the Top, National Public Radio’s Performance Today, and WCLV/WVIZ radio in Ohio.
-He has judged competitions for the University of Illinois, Oberlin Conservatory, Midwest Young Artists and The Juilliard School’s Pre-College program.
-He has also been a consultant for numerous arts organizations.
+Stull has been a guest speaker at institutions ranging from The Juilliard School to the Interlochen Arts Academy, most recently appearing at the Business Innovation Factory and the University of North Texas’ Leadership Conference.
+He has been heard on Public Radio International’s From the Top, National Public Radio’s Performance Today and on WCLV/WVIZ radio in Ohio.

-David moved to San Francisco with his wife, Jessica Downs, and their two daughters Madeline and Emily.
+He and his wife, Jessica Downs, live in San Francisco with their two daughters, Madeline and Emily.

 Brian ZiskSF MusicTech Summit, Executive ProducerBrian Zisk is a serial entrepreneur specializing in digital media, web broadcasting and distribution technologies.
 He is a founder of BuzzMakers, Inc., which produces the SF MusicTech Summit and the Future of Money & Technology Summit.
 He is a co-founder of the SF MusicTech Fund.
 Additionally, Brian is a Co-Founder and Technologies Director of the Future of Music Coalition and a Board Member and/or Strategic Advisor for a wide variety of tech companies and non-profits.
 Brian was previously a founder of The Green Witch Internet Radio which was sold to CMGI (NASDAQ: CMGI) at the turn of the millennium.
 He is active in many influential computer-mediated forums, is quoted and published extensively in the media, frequently appears on panels and at industry events domestically and abroad, and is an expert at frenzy whipping, brand awareness, and in creating new business models.
 He is married to Shoshana Zisk.
 Follow Brian on Twitter: @zisk